-Mold, mildew, and fungus are a problem because they grow quickly in dark, damp areas, especially those with poor ventilation that lead to a moisture problem and suboptimal indoor air quality.
+Mold, mildew, and fungus are problems because they release dangerous mold spores, leading to suboptimal indoor air quality.
 They reproduce via spores that spread easily from one moist area to another.
 The spores can stay viable for years until conditions are right to make mold grow again.

-Mold can cause a number of health problems, specifically respiratory problems such as asthma, coughing, and wheezing.
-Skin and eye irritation, such as a rash or an allergic reaction, and nausea and vomiting are also possible.
+Mold can cause several health problems, specifically respiratory problems such as asthma, coughing, and wheezing.
+Skin and eye irritation, such as a rash or an allergic reaction, nausea, and vomiting are also possible.
 Some people have a compromised respiratory system and are more sensitive to mold than others and thus may experience more severe allergic reactions.

-Are There Ways to Prevent Mold Growth in the Basement?
+Are There Ways to Prevent Mold in Basement?

-The best medicine for most major problems is to stop them from happening at all, and that applies to finding mold in your basement.
+The best medicine for most major problems is to stop them from happening, which applies to finding mold in your basement.
 So, follow these steps to prevent mold in the basement in the first place.

 - Use a negative air pressure machine to filter and clean the air in your house and basement.
-The machine removes all of the tainted air from the space using ducting as a method of filtration.
+The machine removes the tainted air from the space using ducting as a filtration method.
 It also filters out all mold spores that might lead to mold formation in certain circumstances.

 - Improve moisture retention with any leaks or cracks in the foundation.
 Ensure that your sump machine is operational and ready if your foundation is no longer keeping moisture out.